 The kitchen appliance I can't live without once the weather cools off?
 My little red crockpot.
-During December, things might get busy, but there's no reason I can't make a quick dinner that's delicious and healthy; all it requires is a few minutes of advance prep.
+Things might get busy during this season, but there's no reason I can't make a quick dinner that's delicious and healthy; all it requires is a few minutes of advance prep.
 This high-protein, vitamin-A-rich Paleo soup can help your body refuel after a tough strength-training session at the gym or satisfy a hungry crowd in need of a hot bowl of soup.

 I added one cup of precooked shredded chicken to the original recipe for extra protein, but the recipe stands strong on its own without it.
 If you use veggie stock and eliminate the chicken, this recipe will work for a Paleo and vegan bunch.